walmartlabs/thorax/README.md

 ### itemFilter *view.itemFilter(model, index)*

+NARRATIVE: Filtering is a common user interface pattern in single page applications.
+In Thorax, use `itemFilter` as a method on the view:

+    Thorax.View.extend({
+      name: "baz",
+      initialize: function(){
+        ...
+      },
+      itemFilter: function(model, index) {
+        if (model.foo === "bar") { return false; }
+        else if (...) { return false; }
+        else { return true; }
+      }
+    })

+When the `{{#collection}}` block helper is called in the template and iterates over the models to render them, each of the models will be evaluated and rendered only if it returns `true`.

-A method, which if present will filter what items are rendered in a collection.
-Recieves `model` and `index` and must return boolean.
+API: Recieves `model` and `index` and must return boolean.
 The filter will be applied when models' fire a change event, or models are added and removed from the collection.
 To force a collection to re-filter, trigger a `filter` event on the collection.

 Items are hidden and shown with `$.hide` and `$.show` rather than being removed or appended.
 In performance critical views with large collections consider filtering the collection before it is passed to the view or on the server.